 \section{Functional maps with spectral filter operator preservation}

-While suitable preservation constraints play an important role in the functional map framework, explorations that make the pointwise maps maintain frequency awareness are rarely explored, i.e., adaptively capturing important frequency information for functional map estimation.
-To fill this gap, we first introduce a novel constraint called Spectral Filter Operator Preservation with rigorous theoretical guarantees and show how to compute the functional map with the proposed preservation.
-More importantly, the filter functions in this preservation can be represented by arbitrary functions, which means our constraint can flexibly emphasize favorable frequency information by constructing a set of filter functions, laying the foundation for the next learning-based framework.
-Finally, we show that heat kernel preservation~\cite{vestner2017kernelmatching}, ZoomOut~\cite{Ren2019}, and wavelets preservation~\cite{DBLP:conf/cvpr/HuLLL21} are our special cases.
+The preservation constraints are critical in the functional map framework, yet methods that ensure pointwise maps maintain frequency awareness—i.e., the ability to adaptively capture important frequency information for functional map estimation—remain underexplored.
+To address this gap, we introduce a novel constraint called Spectral Filter Operator Preservation, which comes with rigorous theoretical guarantees and facilitates the computation of functional maps based on this preservation.
+Notably, the filter functions within this framework can be represented by arbitrary functions, allowing the constraint to flexibly emphasize favorable frequency information by constructing a set of filter functions.
+This capability establishes a strong foundation for subsequent learning-based frameworks.
+Furthermore, we demonstrate that existing approaches, such as heat kernel preservation~\cite{vestner2017kernelmatching}, ZoomOut~\cite{Ren2019}, and wavelet preservation~\cite{Hu2021}, are special cases of our proposed method.

-\subsection{Spectral Filter Operator Preservation}
+\subsection{Spectral filter operator preservation}

-In order to encode the informative frequency information, we first define a spectral filter operator on the shape $\mathcal{N}$ as $R: \mathcal{L}^{2}(\mathcal{N}) \to \mathcal{L}^{2}(\mathcal{N})$, which is used to enhance or suppress a certain part of the frequency of the input functions (or signals).
-From a spectral signal processing perspective, as the ordered eigenfunctions and the eigenvalues of the LBOs analogously play the role of Fourier basis and frequency, we can arbitrarily filter any function by virtue of designing appropriate spectral filters.
-For convenience, we directly discuss them in a discrete setting.
+To encode the frequency information, we first define a spectral filter operator on the shape $\mathcal{N}$ as $R: \mathcal{L}^{2}(\mathcal{N}) \to \mathcal{L}^{2}(\mathcal{N})$, which enhances or suppresses specific frequency components of the input functions (or signals).
+From the perspective of spectral signal processing, the ordered eigenfunctions and eigenvalues of the Laplace-Beltrami operators (LBOs) serve as analogs to the Fourier basis and frequencies.
+This allows for arbitrary filtering of functions by designing appropriate spectral filters.
+For simplicity, the discussion is confined to the discrete setting.